Curriculum 2000 |

 Pupils should be taught to:

-• explore the sensory qualities of materials
+- explore the sensory qualities of materials and how to use materials and processes

-• follow safe procedures for food safety and hygiene.
+- follow safe procedures for food safety and hygiene.

 Make

-• select from and use a wide range of materials and components, including construction materials, textiles and ingredients, according to their characteristics
+- select from and use a wider range of materials and components, including construction materials, textiles and ingredients, according to their functional properties and aesthetic qualities

 Evaluating processes and products